Privacy-first analytics · cookieless marketing · ethical SEO Written by Sophie Darge

 What a Server Log File Is

 A server log file is a plain-text record your web server (Nginx, Apache, or similar) writes for every request it handles.
-Unlike JavaScript analytics — which only fire when a script loads in a real browser — the server logs everything, including search engine crawlers, bots, and requests that never finished rendering.
+Unlike JavaScript analytics — which only fire when a script loads in a real browser — the server logs everything: search engine crawlers, bots, and requests that never finished rendering.

 A single log line in the common combined format looks like this: